Philadelphia Writing Project

 Monuments, Memorials, and Public Memory

 Communities have always debated the roles of their monuments, memorials, murals, and historical markers.
-Most recently, protests in Philadelphia and around the globe have intensified public conversations about monuments dedicated to Christopher Columbus.
-These local and global conversations can spark meaningful and engaging learning experiences in our classrooms.
+Most recently, protests in Philadelphia and around the globe have intensified public conversations about monuments dedicated to historical figures like Christopher Columbus.
+These local and global conversations can spark meaningful and engaging learning experiences in classrooms.

 FEATURED PRIMARY SOURCES